resurvey/TheSurveyBotBunch/README.md

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image06.png)

-9) Download “The SurveyBot Bunch” HTML file. https://github.com/resurvey/TheSurveyBotBunch/blob/master/surveybotbunch.htm
+9) Download “The SurveyBot Bunch” HTML file to your desktop. https://github.com/resurvey/TheSurveyBotBunch/blob/master/surveybotbunch.htm

-10) Double click top run it from your desktop.
+10) Open the HTML file with a WebRTC capable browser (i.e Chrome or Firefox).

 11) Paste in your WebhookInbox Link and press the "Subscribe" button

+[INSERT IMAGE HERE]

 12) In SurveyBot, jump into a survey for this group